dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 - [ ] Rather than spending forever talking about what Docker Compose does and why it's great, let's just dive into a demonstration. `cd` into the directory '/6-Docker_Compose_For_Multi-Container_Apps'

-- [ ] Run the command `ls` and notice that we have directories that contain the source code for the services of our polling app from the previous Module (survey_server and results_server), and each of those directories contains it's own Dockerfile that defines the steps to build it's requisite image.
+- [ ] Run the command `ls` and notice that we have directories that contain the source code for the services of our polling app from the previous Module (the 'survey_server' and 'results_server').
+Each of these directories contains it's own Dockerfile that defines the steps to build it's requisite image.

-- [ ] Also notice however that there is a file in Module 6 that you may not be familiar with, the one named 'docker-compose.yml'
+- [ ] Also notice that there is a file in Module 6 that you may not be familiar with, the one named 'docker-compose.yml'

+- [ ] Let's do this thing!
+Run `docker-compose up` !

+- [ ] After all the logging has stopped go ahead and use your browser to navigate to `localhost:8080` and `locakhost:3000` in separate tabs.
+Mess around with the app, create some entries, and see that everything works exactly as before!

+**How is this possible?
+We just ran a single command!
+This is WITCHCRAFT!**

+But, no. Not witchcraft.
+It's the magic of Docker Compose.
+Let's take a peek inside that

+- [ ] We brought up our app in an attached state so the innards of the container are still waiting for commands in the terminal.
+Press `Ctrl + C` to stop the containers.

+- [ ]